top of page

 According to Associate Professor Lim Lee Ling, Associate Professor of Medicine and Head of the Diabetes Care Unit, Universiti Malaya Medical Centre, Kuala Lumpur, Malaysia, “More individuals are being diagnosed with diabetes, particularly in regions experiencing rapid economic development where stress levels are increasing due to fast-paced urban living.”

-Malaysia has the highest rate of obesity in Southeast Asia, with its current obesity rate among adults reaching 54.4% according to the National Health and Morbidity Survey 2023.
+Malaysia has the highest rate of obesity in Southeast Asia, with its current obesity rate among adults hitting 54.4% according to the National Health and Morbidity Survey 2023.

 More recent developments such as the COVID-19 pandemic could trigger the onset of diabetes in some individuals and exacerbate existing metabolic conditions which result in both Type 1 and Type 2 diabetes.
 The virus has been shown to impact the pancreas, which is responsible for insulin production, potentially leading to new cases of diabetes, particularly among the prediabetic group.